Max S. Hayes

-Maximillian Sebastian "Max" Hayes (25 May 1866 – 11 October 1945) was an American newspaper editor, trade union activist, and socialist politician.
+Maximillian Sebastian Hayes (25 May 1866 – 11 October 1945) was an American newspaper editor, trade union activist, and socialist politician.
 In 1912 Hayes became the first candidate to challenge Samuel Gompers for the presidency of the American Federation of Labor in nearly a decade, drawing about 30 percent of the vote in his losing effort.
 Hayes is best remembered as the long-time editor of the Cleveland Citizen and as the vice presidential candidate of the Farmer–Labor Party ticket in 1920.

 Biography

 Early years

 Hayes was born in the tiny rural hamlet of Havana, Huron County, Ohio, on May 25, 1866.
 His father, Joseph Maximilian Sebastian Hayes, was a farmer.
 Hayes was raised as a Roman Catholic.
 Hayes was largely self-educated, attending school only through the fourth grade.

 At age 13, Hayes began work as a printer's apprentice; he would continue to work in this field for the rest of his life.
 Hayes worked on the staff of the Cleveland Press from 1881 to 1890.

 In 1890, Hayes became founder and editor of a labor newspaper with a socialist bent, The Cleveland Citizen.
 This paper was named the official organ of the Cleveland Central Labor Union in 1892.
 Hayes remained active as editor of this weekly publication until 1939.

 Hayes was a member of the International Typographical Union (ITU) from 1884 and worked as a general organizer for the labor movement in the Cleveland area for 15 years.

 He was a frequent representative of the ITU at the annual conventions of the American Federation of Labor (AFL).

 In 1903, Hayes was chosen as the delegate of the AFL at the convention of the British Trades Union Congress.

 Hayes was a bitter opponent of the Industrial Workers of the World from the time of its founding in 1905, lending his support instead to the AFL.